guifre/Elevator/README.md

 ## WARNING
-Executing this script will potentially download and run hundreds of exploits, which can cause permanent damage to the operating system.
+Running Escalator will potentially run hundreds of exploits, which can permanently damage your operating system.

-This script is intended to facilitate EoP in OSCP like labs, do not run this anywhere else other than VMs that can be easily reset.
+Escalator is intended to facilitate EoP in OSCP like labs, where VMs can be easily reset.
+Use it at your own risk.

+## Bugs & Contact
+Feel free to mail me with any problem, suggestion or bug report at: me@guif.re

+## License
+Code licensed under the GPL v3.0.